 Culture & Traditions

 In 1794, Coleraine was established as a Township.
 The “e” at the end of Coleraine was dropped sometime later, Americanizing the name Colerain.
 The villages of Barnesburg, Bevis, Dunlap and Groesbeck were established in the early 1800s along Blue Rock and Colerain Roads, two of the oldest roads in the area.
 German immigrants farmed the southwestern portion between 1840 and 1870, heavily influencing the township’s cultural and architectural traditions.

-2nd Largest Township in Ohio
+One of the Largest Townships in Ohio

 Residents and businesses of Colerain Township receive the benefit of a full-service township providing a variety of services including

 - Fire and EMS